lselden/scp-to-epub/README.md

 * I've tested with a couple of different eReaders, but not all of them.
 Created epub files pass [epubcheck](https://github.com/w3c/epubcheck), though they may have some warnings.
 I doubt Apple or Amazon would accept them for publishing as-is.
 * Some pages might not parse correctly.
 Add a javascript file to the `overrides` folder with the same name as the article to apply any manual cleanup to get a page to load.
 * This is a side project.
 It isn't polished.

+## CONTRIBUTING

+If you see any formatting or other errors in the ebooks then please open a Github [Issue](https://github.com/lselden/scp-to-epub/issues/new).
+Same for if you have an idea for a new collection of articles that should be included as an ebook.

 ## CREDITS
 * EPUB generation inspired by [epub-gen](https://github.com/cyrilis/epub-gen)